uoftgasa/uoftgasa.github.io/markdown/index.md

 Your landlord is only permitted to ask you for a rent deposit, not exceeding the last month's rent.
 You cannot be required to supply a deposit for keys, damages, or any other security deposit.

+**What happens when my lease expires?**

+In Toronto, tenants typically begin by signing a year long lease with mont.
+When that lease expires,

 **Landlords cannot:**

 - demand a key/security/damages deposit